CARE ACT 2014

 Current complaints provision in relation to local authority social services is set out in regulations.
 The provisions of the regulations mean that anyone who is dissatisfied with a decision made by the local authority would be able to make a complaint about that decision and have that complaint handled by the local authority.
 The local authority must make its own arrangements for dealing with complaints.
 As an essential part of how the whole system operates, the local authority’s arrangements must ensure that those who make complaints receive, as far as reasonably practicable, assistance to enable them to understand the complaints procedure or advice on where to obtain such assistance.
 See Complaints chapter.

 12. Developing and Reviewing an Information and Advice Service Plan or Strategy

 Local differences and different starting points will mean that each local authority will need to develop and implement a plan regarding its information and advice services that matches its circumstances and meets the needs of its population.
-The information and advice service should be aligned with wider local authority strategies such as market shaping and commissioning (see Market Shaping and Commissioning of Adult Care and Support), and with joint area strategies with health (see Joint Strategic Needs Assessments and Joint Health and Wellbeing Strategies).
+The information and advice service should be aligned with wider local authority strategies such as market shaping and commissioning (see Market Shaping and Commissioning of Adult Care and Support chapter), and with joint area strategies with health (see Joint Strategic Needs Assessments and Joint Health and Wellbeing Strategies chapter).
 The development of such plans should have regard to some common principles, including: